-The Smith Bee Lab officially OPENS January 1st 2021 at Auburn University.
+The Smith Bee Lab at Auburn University is officially OPEN, January 1st 2021.

 We are seeking dedicated postdocs, graduate students, and student researchers at all levels.
 Prior experience working with honey bees is not required, but an enthusiasm to learn new skills, and the ability to work as part of a team is essential.
-Flexible start-dates, given Covid-19-madness.
-View the ad here (PDF) and find more info about applying here.
+Find more info about applying here.

 The Smith Bee Lab is interested in the basic biology of honey bee colonies—the world’s most charismatic superorganism.